 These leases are worthless.
 No-one is going to buy such a lease.
 In fact, no-one, unless they are going to die within a couple of decades, would even want to be given one (for reasons I will come to later).
 They are unmortgageable for the same reason.
 The lender would not be able to sell on the lease if they needed to realise their security.
 Tberefore the lessees are stuck with them.

 So once the lease becomes completely useless, it’s time to abandon the land and move on, isn’t it?
 Wrong.
-A lease is not only an interest in land, it is an enforceable contract.
+A lease is not only an interest in land but an enforceable contract.
 The obligation to pay ground rent endures.
 They may be a facility to surrender the lease unconditionally.
 I haven’t seen the precise terms of any of these horrors.
 But the landlord has no obligation to provide such a facility may well not have done.
 If there is no such term allowing unilateral surrender, the landlord would have to consent to the surrender and, given previous form, may prefer not to, because that would cut off his income stream.

 In that case, the consequences for the lessee, sooner or later, are bankruptcy.
-The landlord cannot extract from the tenant money the tenant does not have, so the landlord petitions for bankruptcy and shares in what there is.
+The landlord cannot extract from the tenant money the tenant does not have, so the landlord petitions for bankruptcy.
 I would hope that these landlords would finally stop squeezing their tenants by this stage, for the reason that the poor tenant is likely to have very little if not for the reason that it is abominably cruel, but I wouldn’t bet on it.
 Landlords, especially institutional landlords have form for squeezing past and former tenants.
 See, for example, Centrovincial Estates plc v Bulk Storage Ltd (1983) 46 P & CR 393 (Ch), a sorry but typical tale of the 1980s property market where a landlord squeezed a former tenant for the rent that the current tenant could not pay (under what was in effect a guarantee).
 It has been reported that many of these freehold reversions have been sold on to institutional investors.

 Given the timing, in most cases the lessee will die before the lease reaches breaking point, i.e. complete uselessness as I have described it.
 Then what?
 The lease will descend according to the lessee’s will or on intestacy.
 Any intended beneficiary of this ‘gift’ would do well to disclaim it.
 This will finally mean the lease determines and the land reverts to the landlord.
 As one final piece of black humour, the lessee should leave his or her useless lease to the landlord, which will have the same effect but at least has symbolic value in that it is like throwing a steaming turd into the landlord’s back garden.